 There may be no other film that best exemplifies Van Damme’s desire to bring depth of character to his action films than Replicant, his second outing with Hong Kong director Ringo Lam.

-The theme of duality and the concept of fractured, mirrored lives has surfaced before, but Double Impact and Maximum Risk never really explored those to the extent as Replicant.
+The theme of duality and the concept of fractured, mirrored lives has surfaced before, but Double Impact and Maximum Risk never really explored those to the extent that Replicant attempts.
 Double Impact, for instance, mostly uses Van Damme playing his own twin as a gimmick.
-Maximum Risk took in a more complex direction as Alain had to quickly immerse himself in a life that couldn’t be more different from his own.
+Maximum Risk took things in a more complex direction as Alain had to quickly immerse himself in a life that couldn’t be more different from his own.
 Replicant, however, strives for something more than the previous two “twin films.”

 More determined than ever to take down Garrotte, Jake finds himself recruited by a secret government agency that has managed to clone the killer.
 This replicant has the physique and capabilities of Garrotte at his peak, but the mind and understanding of a child.
 Oh, and they share a telepathic link as well, which the agency hopes to exploit as its main tool in tracking down and capturing Jake’s target.